Living together in new ways during COVID-19: undergraduate student success and engagement

 Residence Hall Kitchenettes: Keep It Clean, Keep It Open

 The use of residence hall kitchenettes is a privilege.
 If residents keep it clean and disinfected, they can remain open.
 Refrigerators, stoves, ovens and microwaves will be available for use in floor lounge kitchenettes if residents demonstrate the ability to adhere to cleaning and disinfecting requirements.
 Sinks are to be used for the washing of dirty dishes only.
 However, because sinks can be a source of infection, residents should avoid placing cleaned dishes directly on counter surfaces.
 Students are expected to put their cleaned dishes back in their rooms and spray and wipe down with disinfectant all areas of the sink after each use.
 This should be done immediately following usage of the sink.
 There is to be no storage of dishes, plastic or silverware, cups, etc. in the kitchenette area.
 For health and safety reasons, residents should not share dishes, drinking glasses, cups, or eating utensils.
 If needed, students are strongly encouraged to use disposable food service items (preferably recyclable products).

-Federal and state guidance on reopening safely instruct institutions to limit visitors and non-essential personnel in residential spaces.
+Federal and state guidance instruct institutions to limit visitors and non-essential personnel in residential spaces.
 Ideally, the nuclear and extended family units should remain closed to others, but this is challenging in a community such as ours.
 For this reason, a phased approach to visitation will occur to better ensure the health and safety of all.